acolm/Deployable-Shopping-Site/credentials/README.md

 4. Browse the location of the key and select it
 5. Clicking open will grant you access to the aws server

+### Connecting to database
+1. In the command line, sudo mysql -u root
+2. If it asks for password: csc648
+3. In mysql shell, show databases;

 ## Getting to website in browser
 ec2-3-17-4-139.us-east-2.compute.amazonaws.com:3000 in address bar